amyrold/LongReads/README.md

 Before building the image, you must first download docker from https://www.docker.com for your appropriate opperating system.
 You will also need to create and connect a docker hub account in order for the dockerfile to pull the appropriate starting image.
 Once docker is installed and you are logged in, you can continue to the next step -- cloning our repo

-To build the docker image, first clone the repository using
+To build the docker image, first clone the repository using either
 ```
 git clone https://github.com/amyrold/LongReads
 ```
+or download the repo using the web/app GUI.

 Next, build the image using:
 ```